azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 tags: ["AI", "software", "career"]
 ---

-_70% confidence. this is a bet about the next 2-3 years, not a general theory of technology. i'm reasoning from one industry (legal tech) and may be overfitting and underestimating AI acceleration._
+_70% confidence. a bet about the next 2-3 years, not a general theory._

-## The Premise
+# The Premise

 code is getting cheap. not free, but cheap enough that the bottleneck is shifting.